enkidevs/curriculum/javascript/npm/features-ii/npm-verifies-sha1-hashes-of-packages.md

 ---
 ## Revision

-Since version `0.2.9` of npm, **sha1 hashes** are generated automatically when for your NodeJS project compiled with open ssl crypto support?
+To ensure the security of published modules, **sha1 hashes** are generated automatically when for your NodeJS project.
+When are these hashes created?

 ???

-* publishing
+* on publish
-* ran
+* when you run it
-* opened
+* when the folder is accessed
-* uploaded
+* When it is uploaded
-* compiled
+* When it is compiled